Raquel Urtasun: Awards and honours

 Among Urtasun's awards are an NSERC E.W.R.
 Steacie Memorial Fellowship, an NVIDIA Pioneers of AI Award, a Ministry of Education and Innovation Early Researcher Award.
 She is the recipient of Faculty Research Awards from both Amazon and Google, the latter three times.
-She served as Program Chair of CVPR 2018, and is an editor of the International Journal in Computer Vision (IJCV).
-She has also served as Area Chair of several machine learning and vision conferences including NeurIPS, UAI, ICML, ICLR, CVPR, and ECCV.
+She was Program Chair of CVPR 2018, and is an editor of the International Journal in Computer Vision (IJCV).
+She has also been area chair of several machine learning and vision conferences including NeurIPS, UAI, ICML, ICLR, CVPR, and ECCV.
 She was selected as one of the Chatelaine Women of the Year 2018.
-In January 2024, she was appointed to the Order of Ontario.